lun0522/lighter/README.md

 - Access location (host, compute shader, fragment shader, etc)

 This is used to determine which **VkImageUsageFlags** should be used when creating the image.
-It is also used to build high level passes, which will be introduced later.
+It is also used to build high-level passes, which will be introduced later.

 ### 3.2.3 Descriptor (descriptor)